-Welcome to your Primary Science Orientation.
+Welcome to the primary science curriculum.
 Here you will find resources and information to help you get started with science in Nunavik this year.

 1. Ilinniatisigutti Lesson Plans